upcmd/updocs-content/logs/c0109_vvvvv.md

     scope[local] merged: {
-      "tom": "this is tom",
+      "jerry": "this is jerry in task scope",
-      "jerry": "this is jerry in task scope"
+      "tom": "this is tom"
     }

-    cranky_brown4: overall final exec vars:
+    reverent_darwin4: overall final exec vars:

     (*core.Cache)({
-      "tom": "this is tom",
+      "jerry": "this is jerry in task scope",
-      "jerry": "this is jerry in task scope"
+      "tom": "this is tom"
     })

     caller's vars to task (subtask1)::
     (*core.Cache)({
-      "tom": "this is tom",
+      "jerry": "this is jerry in task scope",
-      "jerry": "this is jerry in task scope"
+      "tom": "this is tom"
     })

       located task-> 2 [subtask1]: